imhicihu/Focus-Group-2016/README.md

 ### What is this repository for? ###

-* Workflow to-follow in the proccess of record a focus group, focussing on the safeguard of the data generated.
+* Workflow to-follow in the proccess of recording a focus group, focussing on the safeguard of the data generated.
 * Version 1.01

 ### How do I get set up? ###